spodermees/Project-7-8/documentatie/onderzoek/eigenonderzoek/Experimenteelonderzoek/experimentalresearch.md

 ## Results
 The data shows that the sensor is very accurate until the object is out of range.
-The measurements have margin of error of approximately +-0.02 meters due to the aluminum plate sometimes not being perfectly straight, or the measuring tape not always being perfectly straight or flat.
+The measurements have a margin of error of approximately +-0.02 meters due to the aluminum plate sometimes not being perfectly straight, or the measuring tape not always being perfectly straight or flat.

 ## Conclusion
 The XE125 radar sensor demonstrated high accuracy in short-range distances up to 3 meters, with a maximum deviation of +-0.02 meters.
 These results suggest the sensor is well-suited for close-range applications such as ship docking in a harbour.
 Although the sensor is theoretically capable for longer distances, the current software setup restricted the measurements beyond 3 meters.
 Future tests should explore the sensor's full range capabilities.

-Within the tested range, the sensor provided reliable and consistent data, making it a strong candidate for intergration into autonomous control systems
+Within the tested range, the sensor provided reliable and consistent data, making it a strong candidate for integration into autonomous control systems.
-The sensor provided within the tested range reliable and consistant data, making it a strong candidate for intergration into autonomous control systems.

 ## Sources
-[1] J. Hasch, E. Topak, R. Schnabel, T. Zwick, R. Weigel, and C. Waldschmidt, “Millimeter-Wave Technology for Automotive Radar Sensors in the 77 GHz Frequency Band,” IEEE Transactions on Microwave Theory and Techniques, vol. 60, no. 3, pp. 845–860, Mar.
-2012. doi: 10.1109/TMTT.2011.2175687.
-[2] S. Yarkan and H. Arslan, “On the Use of Radar and Communication Systems for Intelligent Transportation,” IEEE Transactions on Intelligent Transportation Systems, vol. 8, no. 4, pp. 620–628, Dec.
-2007.
+[1] Bashair, H. (2025).
+SensorResearch.
+Available: [sensor](./../Sensoronderzoek/SensorResearch.pdf)
-[3] Acconeer AB, “XE125 Radar Sensor Datasheet,” 2024.
+[2] Acconeer AB, “XE125 Radar Sensor Datasheet,” 2024.
 [Online].
 Available: https://www.acconeer.com/products/xe125/

 ## Appendix
 [A]